Vishalckc/zerocode_wiki/About-Motivation.md

 The above approach helped the program in a big way.

-Then in the recent years `Zerocode` has unified the approaches with additions of much more testing features to make it easy and efficient for the testing community.
+Then in recent years `Zerocode` has redesigned the DSLs and unified the approaches with feedback from the OpenSource community, by adding much more real-life testing features to make it easy and efficient.

 JUnit Way:
 ===